-Are you an aspiring screenwriter or filmmaker?
-Do you like to write and tell stories?
-If so, then please join us for the 2022 CCWC Teen Screenwriting Workshop.
+Are you a teen who loves to write?
+Do you want to learn how to write stories packed with action, suspense, and emotion?
+If so, then please join us for the 2023 CCWC Teen Program: “Writing Flash Fiction.”

 In this workshop, you’ll learn to flex your writing muscles by learning how to write Flash Fiction (under 1000 words) and Microfiction (under 300 words).
 Writing very short fiction is fun and will strengthen your writing in any form or genre as you learn how to compress a story into its essence.
 We’ll work on creating strong characters and short plot arcs.
 You’ll learn how to hook your readers, reel them in, and deliver a twist–all in 1000 words or fewer!
 And because you’ll be writing short, you’ll have a completed piece by the end of the workshop.
 You’ll also learn about writing contests and other platforms where you can share your stories.
 Perhaps even more importantly, you’ll get to meet and collaborate with other writers like yourself.